 Conventional Home Loans

-Conventional home loans are issued by private lenders.
+Private lenders issue conventional home loans.
 Unlike FHA, VA, and USDA mortgages, conventional loans are not insured by the federal government.
-They have more rigid qualification requirements, but they can usually save you money over an FHA mortgage.
+They have more rigid qualification requirements, but they can usually save money over an FHA mortgage.
 Conforming conventional loans have a few rules set by the government.
 But non-conforming loans aren’t as regulated, making it even more important to shop and compare offers from different lenders.

-People with a decent credit score, stable income, and who will own the home for most of the term of the loan can benefit.
+People with a decent credit score, stable income, and who will own the home for most of the loan term can benefit.
 Whether you’re planning to buy a house to live in, a second home, or investment property, a conventional mortgage can help you get the job done.